 January is the best time to create a plan for your goals for the upcoming year.
 Grab a blank notebook and write down your goals.
 My favorite is a vision board.
 Grab a foam board or cardboard, some magazines for photos, and create your vision board.
 Keep this up on your bedroom or office wall so it’s in line of sight and can refer to.
 Think financial, career, home, and family/relationship plans.
 The idea is to look at the future and write down what you ‘will’ accomplish as if you already have it.
 This is when you can practice the Law of Attraction, manifesting what you want.
 “Whatever the mind can conceive and believe, the mind can achieve”

 START A PROJECT

-Starting a project or continuing a project is an important step for getting out of the rut.
+Starting a project or continuing a project is an important step toward getting out of a rut.
 This keeps you busy and gets your mind away from negative thoughts.
-Whether you're purging your closets and storage room, starting a new side hustle, sorting through photo books, or whatever else you've been wanting to work on, then there's no better time than now.
-This project might actually align with your vision board and so starting the process is the important step to go.
+Whether you’re purging your closets and storage room, starting a new side hustle, sorting through photo books, or whatever else you’ve been wanting to work on, then there’s no better time than now.
+This project might actually align with your vision board and so starting the process is an important step to go.